Home

 Why do some people scar and others don't?

 There's a whole range of reasons why some people scar after dealing with acne while others don't.
+First things first: we all scar, some folks just bear the brunt worse than other people.

 In fact, all mammals scar but various factors make scars appear for some but not others.
-Scarring has more to do with your genetics than your overall health or the state of your acne.
+Scarring has more to do with your genetics than your overall health or the state of your acne [4].

 Some people scar a lot more easily than others in the same situation purely because of their genetic background and predisposition to scarring.
 For example, those with dark skin tones are more likely to experience scarring due to their genes, while those with lighter skin tones tend to encounter less scarring.

-In some cases, people are just genetically disposed to healing deep acne lesions without dealing with the long-term consequences of a scar.
+In some cases, people are just genetically disposed to heal deep acne lesions without dealing with the long-term consequences of a scar.
 It's also important to note that the same person can scar differently in different areas of the body.

 Chests, for example, are renowned for healing poorly, as are the higher parts of our ears where cartilage is abundant.

-How to treat acne scarring
+How to treat acne scars

 There are a few ways to tackle acne scarring, with certain methods best for atrophic acne scars and others suited to the treatment of hypertrophic scars.

-Here's are some of the options available when it comes to treating acne scars:
+Here are some of the options available when it comes to treating acne scars:

 Laser therapy

-Laser therapy is commonly used to treat both atrophic acne scars, like rolling scars, boxcar scars and icepick scars, and hypertrophic and keloid scars.
+Laser therapy is commonly used to treat both atrophic acne scars, like rolling scars, boxcar scars and ice pick scars, and hypertrophic and keloid scars.
 It works by removing the outer layers of the skin to fade the scar while also promoting collagen production.

-It's important to note that laser therapy doesn't remove acne scars but rather fades the raised appearance of the scar so it may not fully disappear depending on the severity of the scar.
+It's important to note that laser therapy doesn't remove acne scars but rather fades the raised appearance of the scar so it may not fully disappear depending on the severity of the scar [5].

 Keep in mind that you'd also need a number of sessions to treat the scar, with appointments costing around $200 or more, so it can become quite pricey in the long run.

+At Software, we offer skincare formulas that are personalised to your skin needs and goals.
 One of our most common treatment options is for acne and in turn, acne scars.

 Skin needling